-- Scoop dough into balls onto cookie sheet just leaving enough room between dough balls that they don’t touch.
+- Scoop dough into balls onto cookie sheets just leaving enough room between dough balls that they don’t touch.

 - Add more chocolate chips if desired.

 - Place the cookie sheet in the freezer for about an hour.

-- Then put the cookie dough balls in a freezer zip lock (labeled) and keep in the freezer until needed!
+- Then put the cookie dough balls in a freezer zip lock (labeled) and keep them in the freezer until needed!

 - When ready to bake, just add a couple more minutes to the baking time.
 No need to thaw out the dough first.

 This picture is from when I made the cookies using 1/4 cup of dough!
 I typically use 2 tablespoons but I love how they turn out when I make them big.
 The texture is amazing!
 The cookies are so thick and chewy.
 It’s incredible!
 Just bake it for a bit longer, about 14 minutes.